WICG/bundle-preloading/faq.md

 **A**: It's possible that these factors could cause significant overhead, if the number of resources is too great.
 A couple ways to consider mitigating this overhead:
 - At the application level, greater use of [JS module fragments](https://github.com/littledan/proposal-module-fragments/) could reduce the number of resources, and therefore reduce the overhead.
-- In extensions and ServiceWorker, a batch-based API could be added to call out once per chunk instead of once per fetch within the chunk, or improved filters could be added to lessen the impact.
+- In extensions and ServiceWorker, a batch-based API could be added to handle fetches which are served from resource bundles.

-#### Q: Would this proposal work with readable chunk IDs instead of random numbers and letters?
+#### Q: Would this proposal work with readable ETags/chunk IDs instead of random numbers and letters?

 **A**: Yes.
-The chunk IDs are allocated by the creator of the resource bundles--in practice, the bundler.
-A simple way to allocate chunk IDs is to base it on a hash of the contents of the chunk.
+ETags and chunk IDs are allocated by the creator of the resource bundles--in practice, the bundler.
+A simple way to allocate such IDs is to base it on a hash of the contents of the response or chunk.
 This matches a common practice with cache busting URLs.
-An advantage is that it's "stateless": the bundler does not have to think about what chunk IDs may have been used in the past and exist in cache, by betting that there will not be a collision.
-However, the chunk IDs could also be allocated in any other way, including one that makes more sense to humans.
+An advantage is that it's "stateless": the bundler does not have to think about what IDs may have been used in the past and exist in cache, by betting that there will not be a collision.
+However, the IDs could also be allocated in any other way, including one that makes more sense to humans.

+### Chunking

+#### Q: Why bother with chunking, rather than the simpler ETags approach of naming individual resources?

+**A**: Naming individual resources results in a larger `<script type=loadbundle>` manifest, as well as more lengthy headers.
+Depending on how many resources are loaded, this may or may not be too many.
+If JavaScript is bundled into fewer resources using the [module fragments](https://github.com/littledan/proposal-module-fragments/) proposal, then the pressure may be reduced a bit.

+The larger amount of metadata with the ETags approach has the benefit of better cache granularity and more efficiency gains due to content blocking.
+Whether chunking makes sense in general depends on whether resources have a consistent grouping to build off of, or whether, in practice, they are fairly independent in their distribution.

+Chunking comes at the significant cost of not exposing each URL to the client, to decide whether to fetch it individually.
+Instead, responses are returned from the server in chunks of bundles, with new URLs in responses coming as a potential "surprise".
+This violates the requirement that content blockers can avoid such overhead, making the chunking approach potentially not viable.

+#### Q: Is one level of chunking enough?
+Should chunking be part of a more complex DAG?

+**A**: Sometimes, several different entry-points require a common set of resources repeatedly, even if these break down into multiple cache units.
+In the current proposal, the same string of chunk IDs needs to be repeated for each entry-point to handle this case.
+It would be possible to extend the manifest language to give these sets an explicit representation.
+It's not clear if such sets would have any advantages over compression, and it would add complexity, so this version of the proposal omits that, for simplicitly.
+A [previous draft](https://gist.github.com/littledan/18a1bd6e14e4f0ddb305a2a051ced01e#file-dynamic-chunk-loading-md) was based around such sets.

+#### Q: To avoid letting the list of chunks get too long, could the client send the server the list of chunks it already has, instead of what it's missing?

+**A**: This is an advanced technique that could work in the context of a "chunk DAG" that is expressed in the manifest: if a particular parent chunk ID is requested, and most children chunk IDs are missing, but just a few are present, then the client could send the server a header that indicates this state, and the server could respond with the appropriate set of chunks.
+This more advanced capability is omitted from this document for simplicity; it might be better to include in a v2 proposal.

+#### Q: Is there any way to keep around just *part* of a chunk ID in cache, if part of it changes and another part doesn't?

+**A**: In the above proposal, chunk IDs are the atomic unit of loading and caching.
+The browser either uses whole chunk or it does not.
+Chunk IDs are abstract units of loading, not necessarily corresponding to a library/package: there may be multiple packages in a chunk, or one package may be divided into multiple chunks.
+If you want to be able to keep around just part of a chunk ID when only part of it changes, divide it into two chunk IDs ahead of time.
+Bundlers are responsible for making this metadata volume vs caching tradeoff.

 ## Serving